HCloward/syniti-hugo/content/Integrate/Use_Cases/ConfigureProcess_emplate_LoopsRFC.md

     page.

-    **NOTE**: Refer to [View and Configure Field Mappings for a Process Based on an RFC](VwConfigureFldMappingsProcRFC.htm) for more
+    **NOTE**: Refer to [View and Configure Field Mappings for a Process Based on an RFC](VwConfigureFldMappingsProcRFC) for more
     information.

 <!-- end list -->